Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 You can make coasters, wall art, and even fridge magnets using a detail brush.
 Make some square and round tiles that you can use as coasters, magnets, and wall art.

-Create some interesting yet easy designs using vibrant colors of underglazes and glazes.
-A simple idea is drawing a flower or tree, coloring it vibrantly, and adding a few background colors.
+Create some interesting yet easy designs using vibrant underglaze and glaze colors.
+A simple idea is to draw a flower or tree, color it vibrantly, and add a few background colors.

 Best Pottery Glazes

 Whether you prefer brushing, dipping, or dripping, only a well-formulated and colored glaze will give you a brilliant result.
-Here’s a couple of my top picks!
+Here are a couple of my top picks!

 Amaco Potters Choice Glaze Set

-This set of Amaco glazes offers six colors that are well suited for decorating your Pottery.
+This set of Amaco glazes offers six colors that are well-suited for decorating your Pottery.
 The list of colors includes Chun Plum, Ironstone, Lustrous Jade, Seaweed, Saturation Gold, and Textured Turquoise.
-The colors can be mixed together as well as applied in layers.
+The colors can be mixed together and applied in layers as well.
 Here are some basic features of this set:

 - The glazes have a very nice consistency and can provide a wonderful shiny finish if applied with the right technique.
 It shows great consistency on several differently textured surfaces.

 - The colors are quite vibrant, so they’re fine on their own or on a pattern.
-These glazes can be layered with other colors to produce interesting results, however.
+However, these glazes can be layered with other colors to produce interesting results.

 - The glaze is well-suited for bisqueware as the first coat absorbs really well into the bisque piece’s pores.
 If you’re brushing, you’ll feel the second layer smoothly glide over the surface.
 You can dip, pour, and even use sponges.